 The parameter space of the IHDM for our analysis is included as follows:

 We are going to review the current constraints on the physical parameter space in the IHDM given in Eq.~\ref{eq_PIHDM}.
 The constraints for the physical parameter space can be obtained by including the theoretical conditions and the experimental data.
-In the perspective of the experimental data, we take into account the Electroweak Precision Tests (EWPT) of the IHDM, dark matter search at the LHC, as well as including the LEP data.
-The topics have studied in Refs.~\cite{Borah:2012pu, Gustafsson:2012aj,Arhrib:2012ia, Klasen:2013btp}.
-Additionally, the implications for loop-induced decays of the SM-like Higgs ($h$) to $V\gamma$ with $V \equiv Z, \gamma$ in the IHDM framework, e.g. decay process $h\rightarrow \gamma\gamma$ have reported in~\cite{Krawczyk:2013jta, Chiang:2012qz,Benbrik:2022bol}, and decay chanels $h\rightarrow Z \gamma$ have examined in~\cite{Chiang:2012qz,Benbrik:2022bol}.
-Furthermore, searching signals of the IHDM at future colliders have performed in Refs.~\cite{Arhrib:2014pva, Chakrabarty:2015yia, Ilnicka:2015jba,Datta:2016nfz, Kalinowski:2018ylg,Dercks:2018wch}.
-In the theoretical side, the most important theoretical constraints are obtained from the conditions that the models follow the tree-level unitarity, the vacuum stability, the perturbative regime.
-The theoretical constraints give the limitations on the Higgs self-couplings $\lambda_i$ for $i=1,2, \cdots, 5$ and $\mu_2$.
-Taking theoretical and experimental constraints in the above-mentioned papers, one can select the parameter space for the IHDM as follows: we can take $5$ GeV $\leq M_H \leq 150$ GeV, $70$ GeV $\leq M_{H^{\pm}}, M_{A^0}\leq 1000$ GeV, $|\mu_2| \leq 500$ GeV, and $0 \leq \lambda_2 \leq 8 \pi$.
+In the perspective of the experimental data, we take into account the Electroweak Precision Tests (EWPT) of the IHDM, dark matter search at the LHC, as well as the LEP data.
+The topics have been studied in Refs.~\cite{Borah:2012pu, Gustafsson:2012aj, Arhrib:2012ia, Klasen:2013btp}.
+Additionally, the implications for loop-induced decays of the SM-like Higgs ($h$) to $V\gamma$ with $V \equiv Z, \gamma$ in the IHDM framework, e.g. the decay process $h \rightarrow \gamma \gamma$, have been reported in~\cite{Krawczyk:2013jta, Chiang:2012qz, Benbrik:2022bol}, and decay channels $h \rightarrow Z \gamma$ have been examined in~\cite{Chiang:2012qz, Benbrik:2022bol}.
+Furthermore, searching for signals of the IHDM at future colliders has been performed in Refs.~\cite{Arhrib:2014pva, Chakrabarty:2015yia, Ilnicka:2015jba, Datta:2016nfz, Kalinowski:2018ylg, Dercks:2018wch}.
+In the theoretical side, the most important theoretical constraints are obtained from the conditions that the models follow tree-level unitarity, vacuum stability, and the perturbative regime.
+The theoretical constraints give the limitations on the Higgs self-couplings $\lambda_i$ for $i=1,2,\cdots,5$ and $\mu_2$.
+Taking the theoretical and experimental constraints from the above-mentioned papers, one can select the parameter space for the IHDM as follows: we can take $5$ GeV $\leq M_H \leq 150$ GeV, $70$ GeV $\leq M_{H^{\pm}}, M_{A^0} \leq 1000$ GeV, $|\mu_2| \leq 500$ GeV, and $0 \leq \lambda_2 \leq 8 \pi$.